anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Things turn out best for those who make the best of the way things turn out.
+Quote: If you're changing the world, you're working on important things.
+You're excited to get up in the morning.

-By: Jack Buck
+By: Larry Page